 5.14 Information for a Conference

-The report should be provided to parents and older children (to the extent that it is believed to be in their interests) at least three working days in advance of Initial Conferences, and five working days before Review Conferences, to enable any factual inaccuracies to be identified, amended, and areas of disagreement noted.
-Where necessary, the reports should be translated into the relevant language or medium.
+The Child Protection Conference Report should be shared in person, with parents and older children to the extent that it is believed to be in their interests, at least three working days in advance of Initial Conferences, and five working days before Review Conferences, to enable any factual inaccuracies to be identified, discussed, amended as necessary and areas of disagreement noted.
+Where necessary, the Reports should be translated into the relevant language or medium.

 Information from Other Agencies

-Where any agency representatives are unable to attend the conference they must ensure that a written report is made available to the conference, through the chair and, if possible, that a well-briefed colleague attend in their place.
+Where any agency representatives are unable to attend the Conference they must ensure that a written report is made available to the Conference, through the Chair and, if possible, that a well-briefed colleague attends in their place.

-Where the agency has information to share but is unable to share such information in the presence of a parent or family member, then discussion should take place with the conference chair prior to the conference regarding how this will best be managed within the conference arena - see Exclusion of Family Members from a Conference Procedure.
+Where the agency has information to share but is unable to do so in the presence of a parent or family member, discussion should take place with the Conference Chair prior to the Conference regarding how this should be managed within the Conference - see Exclusion of Family Members from a Conference Procedure.

 All Written Reports

-All written reports will be attached to the chair's report for circulation or incorporated into the conference record.
+All written reports will be attached to, or incorporated in, the Conference Record.

 Information from Children and Families

-Children and family members should be helped in advance to consider what they wish to convey to the conference, how they wish to do so and what help and support they will require e.g. they may choose to communicate in writing, by tape or with the help of an advocate.
-Families may benefit from advice on the length of their submission, to enable proper consideration within the time constraints of the conference.
+Children and family members should be helped in advance to consider what they wish to convey to the Conference, how they wish to do so and what help and support they will require e.g. they may choose to communicate in writing, audio, or with the support of an advocate.
+Families may benefit from advice on the length of their submission, to enable proper consideration within the time constraints of the Conference.